 - fostering cooperation and creating a high knowledge exchange platform with public actors (stakeholders, policy-makers, civil society, academia, media and wider public) and the European Commission services on the highly topical subject of EU Enlargement to create stronger institutional ties throughout the enlargement process,

 - involving young researchers, civic activists and policy community in the project and establishing a generation of “young influencers” able to provide fresh and engaged outlook to the process of Europeanisation and democratisation.

 - 45 policy briefs

-- communication and publication in leading media outlets, on various blogs online (media cooperation Euronews, N1, europeanwesternbalkans.com, etc.)
+- communication and publication in leading media outlets (media cooperation europeanwesternbalkans.com, Euronews, N1, etc.)